-The following tips will help nonprofit leaders tackle big projects, including those to add a new funding stream or to obtain financial stability.
+The following tips will help nonprofit leaders tackle big projects, including adding a new funding stream or working on obtaining financial stability.

-1.Divide your elephants into servings sizes, i.e., tasks that can be completed in one or two hour sessions.
+1.Divide your elephants into servings sizes, i.e., tasks that you can complete in one or two-hour sessions.
 You can’t write an annual report or book in a session.
 You can create three ideas for the cover or outline the first chapter.

-When you complete an elephant schedule at least a half-an-hour by yourself or with the team to debrief and reflect on what you learned and would do differently.
-And, remember to celebrate, even its just taking a half an hour walk before your appointment with the next member of the herd.
+When you complete an elephant schedule at least a half-an-hour by yourself or with the team to debrief and reflect on what you learned and would do differently, and remember to celebrate, even it is just taking a half an hour walk before your appointment with the next member of the herd.